sign-language-processing/sign-language-processing.github.io/src/index.md

 and that these models are more scalable given the restricted receptive field, which results from the CNN "sliding window" technique.

 #### Gloss-to-Video
-Gloss-to-Video---also known as sign language production---is the task to produce a video that adequately represents a sequence of signs written as gloss.
+Gloss-to-Video---also known as sign language production---is the task of producing a video that adequately represents a sequence of signs written as gloss.

-As of 2020, there is no research discussing the direct translation task between a gloss to video.
+As of 2020, no research discusses the direct translation task between gloss and video.
-We believe this is a result of the computational impracticality of the desired model, which led researchers to avoid performing this task directly and instead rely on pipeline approaches using intermediate pose representations.
+This lack of discussion results from the computational impracticality of the desired model, leading researchers to refrain from performing this task directly and instead rely on pipeline approaches using intermediate pose representations.

 ---

 #### Gloss-to-Text
 Gloss-to-Text---also known as sign language translation---is the natural language processing task of translating between gloss text representing sign language signs and spoken language text.
-These texts commonly differ by terminology, capitalization, and sentence structure.
+These texts commonly differ in terminology, capitalization, and sentence structure.

-@cihan2018neural experimented with various machine-translation architectures and compared between using an LSTM vs. GRU for the recurrent model, as well as Luong attention [@luong2015effective] vs. Bahdanau attention [@bahdanau2014neural], and various batch-sizes.
+@cihan2018neural experimented with various machine-translation architectures and compared using an LSTM vs. GRU for the recurrent model, as well as Luong attention [@luong2015effective] vs. Bahdanau attention [@bahdanau2014neural] and various batch sizes.
-They concluded that on the RWTH-PHOENIX-Weather-2014T dataset, which was also presented by this work, using GRUs, Luong attention, and a batch size of 1 outperforms all other configurations.
+They concluded that on the RWTH-PHOENIX-Weather-2014T dataset, which was also presented in this work, using GRUs, Luong attention, and a batch size of 1 outperforms all other configurations.

 In parallel with the advancements in spoken language machine translation,
-@yin-read-2020-better proposed replacing the RNN with a Transformer [@vaswani2017attention] encoder-decoder model, showing improvements on both
-RWTH-PHOENIX-Weather-2014T (DGS) and ASLG-PC12 (ASL) datasets both using a single model and ensemble of models.
+@yin-read-2020-better proposed replacing the RNN with a Transformer [@vaswani2017attention] encoder-decoder model, showing improvements on both RWTH-PHOENIX-Weather-2014T (DGS) and ASLG-PC12 (ASL) datasets both using a single model and ensemble of models.
 Interestingly, in gloss-to-text, they show that using the sign language recognition (video-to-gloss) system output outperforms using the gold annotated glosses.

 Building on the code published by @yin-read-2020-better, @moryossef-etal-2021-data show it is beneficial to pre-train these translation models